-Caruso St John's design for Downing College's new Student Centre has been submitted for planning approval.
+Caruso St John's design for Downing College's new Student Centre has been granted planning approval.
 The three-storey structure, close to the College entrance from Regent Street is part of the first phase of the practice's master plan for the college.

 Caruso St John has won the contest for a new office building at 52-56 Stampfenbachstrasse in central Zurich.
 The building, for multinational insurance company AXA, houses flexible office spaces on the upper floors and retail space on the ground floor.

 Caruso St John's project for a new office building adjacent to the Hardbrücke viaduct in Zurich West will be completed at the end of November.
 Works to the office interiors and planting in the cantilevered balconies are complete, and ground floor retail units are currently being finished.
 Tenants will occupy the building early in the new year.